Clinical-Genomics/scout/README.md

 ### prod: https://scout-react.scilifelab.se/
 ### staging: https://scout-react-stage.scilifelab.se/

+You need to be connected to the Scilifelab VPN to access these URLs.

 ## About

 This project contains React modules to be injected in the [Scout Python application](https://github.com/Clinical-Genomics/scout) as well as a React shell to be able to develop on these modules without the Python app.